truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 ## Installing an OS

 When the VM is configured in TrueNAS and has an OS .iso attached, you can start the VM and begin installing the operating system.

+{{< hint info >}}
-Note that some operating systems can require specific settings to function properly in a virtual machine.
+Some operating systems can require specific settings to function properly in a virtual machine.
 For example, vanilla Debian can require advanced partitioning when installing the OS.
 Please refer to the documentation for your chosen Operating System for tips and configuration instructions.
+{{< /hint >}}

-This example shows installing the Debian OS in a TrueNAS VM.
+This is an example of a Debian OS installation in a TrueNAS VM.
 The Debian .iso was uploaded to the TrueNAS system and attached to the VM.

-From the Virtualization menu, click the ADD button to start the VM Wizard.
+* Click on the Virtualization menu then click the ADD button to start the VM creation process using the VM Wizard.

 ![SCALEDebianVMOperatingSystem](/images/SCALE/ScaleDebianVMOsSystem.png "Debian VM Add: OS")

-{{< expand "VM Values Entered For Debian Example." "v" >}}
+{{< expand "Values used to created the VM for the Debian Example." "v" >}}

 **Operating System values entered:**
 * Guest Operating System: Linux